Atul-hunter/Music-beats/README.md

 # Music-beats
-App- Make Music with One Tap
+App- Make's Music with One Tap